Frequently Asked Questions About Whiplash

 - How fast does a car have to be going for its occupant to suffer whiplash?
 Contrary to what you might think, most car-related whiplash injuries take place at speeds of just 6 to 12 miles per hour, and can occur at speeds of 5 miles per hour or less.

 - What damage does whiplash cause?
 Whiplash can injure multiple components of the neck.
 Cervical vertebrae can be dislocated, impairing joint function and allowing discs to herniate.
 Herniated discs can also pinch nerve roots near the cervical spine.
 Neck muscles and connective tissues may also be strained or sprained.

 - What other forms of care can my chiropractor prescribe for whiplash?
-Your chiropractor, Dr. Snyder or Dr. Gilmer, may prescribe spinal decompression to normalize the position of herniated discs, helping them heal and taking pressure off pinched nerve roots. we may also recommend a program of massage therapy, cold laser therapy and acupuncture or acupressure to relieve soft tissue pain and help injured tissues heal more quickly.
+Your chiropractor, Dr. Snyder, Dr. Gilmer, Dr. Eisenhauer, or Dr. Knasky, may prescribe spinal decompression to normalize the position of herniated discs, helping them heal and taking pressure off pinched nerve roots. we may also recommend a program of massage therapy, cold laser therapy, and acupuncture or acupressure to relieve soft tissue pain and help injured tissues heal more quickly.

-The Best Answer Is Relief -- and Our Broomfield and Westminster CO Chiropractor Can Provide It
+The Best Answer Is Relief -- and Our Chiropractors Can Provide It

 We hope that the answers to these questions help point you toward the most conclusive answer of all -- safe, effective whiplash relief at Lifetime Health and Wellness.
-Call 303.423.4610 for an evaluation from our Broomfield and Westminster CO chiropractor!
+Call 303-423-4610 for an evaluation from one of our four chiropractors.